|S E A R C H D V D B e a v e r|

-Valdez is Coming appears to have had a decent 10880P transfer to Blu-ray from Explosive Media in Germany.
+Valdez is Coming appears to have had a decent 1080P transfer to Blu-ray from Explosive Media in Germany.
 The image is quite clean and consistent.
 While I wouldn't say it has any obvious dynamic strengths - it also seems devoid of any major flaws.
-It is neither glossy nor has any noise but shows some depth and I would guess the 1.85:1 aspect ratio 1080P transfer is a decent replication of the theatrical appearance some 40+-years hence.
+It is neither glossy nor has any noise but shows some depth and I would guess the 1.85:1 aspect ratio 1080P transfer is a decent replication of the theatrical appearance some 40+-years hence, although sometimes overly green.
 This Blu-ray has a nice realistic feel with a reasonable film-like sense to it with a bit of texture and supportive contrast levels.
-Visually this is positive - with kudos the the film's cinematography (Gabor Pogany) and shooting in Spain.
+Visually this is positive but not stellar - with kudos the the film's cinematography (Gabor Pogany) and shooting in Spain.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION